MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

     title: 'M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering'
     module: 'Module - Introduction to Azure Virtual Networks'
 ---
+# M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering

+## Exercise scenario
 In this unit, you will configure connectivity between the CoreServicesVnet and the ManufacturingVnet by adding peerings to allow traffic flow.

+In this lab, you will:

++ Task 1: Create a Virtual Machine to test the configuration
++ Task 2: Connect to the Test VMs using RDP
++ Task 3: Test the connection between the VMs
++ Task 4: Create VNet peerings between CoreServicesVnet and ManufacturingVnet
++ Task 5: Test the connection between the VMs

-## Create a Virtual Machine to test the configuration
+## Task 1: Create a Virtual Machine to test the configuration

 In this section, you will create a test VM on the Manufacturing VNet to test if you can access resroues inside another Azure virtual network from your ManufacturingVnet.